Skip to main content

 Once you've knocked out the quick wins, there are a few projects that take more time but create lasting results.

 Improving your website's mobile experience.
 More than half of visitors are on their phones.
 If your site is hard to navigate on a small screen, it needs attention.
 This usually means working with whoever built your site to adjust the layout, button sizes, and text readability for mobile devices.
+Our Church Website Design Services can help ensure your online presence is optimized for all devices.

 Building a content library.
 Blog posts, sermon archives, event recaps, and FAQ pages all help your church show up in search results.
 When someone in your town Googles "how to deal with grief" or "churches with youth programs," content on your website is what brings them to you.
 This doesn't happen overnight, but each piece of content you publish compounds over time.

 SEO fundamentals.
 Making sure each page on your website has a unique, descriptive title and a compelling meta description.
 Ensuring your church's name, address, and phone number are consistent everywhere online.
 These aren't glamorous, but they directly affect whether Google shows your church to people who are searching.
+For a deeper dive into optimizing your church's online presence through SEO and managing your Google reviews, check out our article on Google Reviews for Churches: A Practical Playbook for Building Trust and Attracting New Visitors.

 Long-Term Investments